 top of page

-Delivering Health Education to Refugees at Mahama Camp
+Delivering Health and WASH Education to Burundian Refugees in Mahama Camp, Rwanda

-In Rwanda, UNICEF worked with the Rwanda government and United Nations High Commission for Refugees to build water, sanitation, and hygiene (WASH) and health facilities at Mahama Camp.
-However, they needed a way to reach and sensitize over 50,000 Burundian refugees about hygiene and essential services.
-The high population density, language barriers, and low literacy rates presented challenges.
+In Rwanda, UNICEF worked with the Rwanda government and the United Nations High Commission for Refugees to establish water, sanitation, and hygiene (WASH) and health facilities at Mahama Camp.
+However, they needed a way to reach and sensitize over 50,000 Burundian refugees about essential health services.
+The high population density, language barriers, and low literacy presented challenges.

 To support UNICEF Rwanda’s Communication for Development programming at Mahama Camp, GHDF distributed Talking Books and conducted training for more than 300 community health workers (CHWs) and 25 Early Childhood Development (ECD) centers.
 The content was recorded in Kirundi, a Bantu language spoken by Burundian refugees, and produced in the form of songs, dramas, and interviews.